WHAT GOOD IS TOLERANCE?

-In this course, we will be asking under what circumstances intolerance might be justified in the modern world, and in what cases we might prefer something beyond toleration such as the enthusiastic endorsement of difference.
+We will be asking under what circumstances intolerance has been justified in the past and in the modern world, and in what cases we might prefer something beyond toleration such as the enthusiastic endorsement of difference.
 We will survey justifications for intolerance in the Western tradition, spanning the Middle Ages through the present day, with a particular interest in the rise of toleration as a founding and guiding principle of the United States.
 We will examine the dangers associated with difference in homogeneous societies while also exploring some ways that diversity is understood to enrich our culture and our political process.
 We will read a variety of highly canonical texts dealing implicitly and explicitly with our topic of tolerance, and we will discuss them in their literary, social, historical, and political contexts.

 READINGS AND TEXTS